Computer Engineer

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

-Computer engineers work in almost any industry in which computers are used.
-They most often work for companies involved in:
+Computer engineers work in almost any industry that involves computer use.
+These most often include:

-Working for smaller companies requires a broader range of skills.
+Working for smaller organizations requires a broader range of skills.
 Duties with larger companies, on the other hand, may be more specialized.
-They also work for governments and hospitals.

 With experience, computer engineers may start their own companies, move into marketing or other areas of engineering, or become supervisors or managers.
 Training or experience in business administration is an asset.